ktmdan/MonolithStandlone/README.md

 All code is saved in a Sqllite3 database.

-Code is designed to also run under IronPython so version 2.7 is what its currently using now.
+Code is designed to be compatible with IronPython so version 2.7 is what its currently using now.

 ## How to run
 ```
+pip install pypyodbc
-ipy MonolithStandalone.py or python Monolithstandalone.py
+ipy MonolithStandalone.py
 ```
 Open browser to http://localhost:8000